ukaea/PROCESS/documentation/proc-pages/physics-models/plasma.md

 be input by the user or selected as an iteration variable.

 The impurity fraction of any one of the elements listed in array `fimp` (other than hydrogen isotopes and helium) may be used as an iteration variable.
-The element to use is specified using input parameter `impvar`, which may be set to a value between 3 and `nimp`, and the initial estimate to use for the element's impurity fraction must be set using iteration variable no. 102 (`fimpvar`).

 The synchrotron radiation power[^11] [^12] is assumed to originate from the plasma core.
 The wall reflection factor `ssync` may be set by the user.